Alan is a seven-time Emmy nominee... often referred to as “America’s Dad” for his seven-year stint as patriarch Jason Seaver on Growing Pains.

 He has composed the themes for Facts of Life & Diff’rent Strokes (which he sang!)

-Premiering March 2014, Alan and family will star in Global Television’s reality/comedy The Thicke of Things.
+In April 2014, Alan and his family starred in Global Television’s reality/comedy Unsually Thicke.

-Alan starred in JPOD, a comedy-drama series for the CBC Network and in I’m in the Band (Disney), as well as in the feature film, The Goods: Live Hard, Sell Hard, with Will Farrell and Jeremy Piven and That's My Boy (Adam Sandler).
-He recurs on TVs popular How I Met Your Mother and Real Time with Bill Maher.
+Alan starred in JPOD, a comedy-drama series for the CBC Network, and in Disney's I’m in the Band.
+He also appeared in the feature film, The Goods: Live Hard, Sell Hard, with Will Farrell and Jeremy Piven, and That's My Boy, with Adam Sandler.
+He had a recurring role on How I Met Your Mother and regularly appeared on Real Time with Bill Maher.

-Other recent appearances include The LA Complex, This Hour Has 22 Minutes, Who Gets the Last Laugh, Notes from Dad (Lifetime), Bad Management (ABC pilot with David Spade), and the upcoming Let it Snow (Hallmark.)
+Other appearances include The LA Complex, This Hour Has 22 Minutes, Who Gets the Last Laugh, Notes from Dad, Bad Management, and Let it Snow.

-In live theatre, Alan appeared on Broadway as lawyer Billy Flynn in the musical, Chicago, and in Promises, Promises and Mame (Hollywood Bowl).
+In live theatre, Alan appeared on Broadway as lawyer Billy Flynn in the musical Chicago.
 His most recent theatre appearance was as Jack Bailey in the world premiere of Queen For A Day: the Musical.

-Alan is happy husband to former Miami model Tanya Callau and proud ‘Pops’ to sons Brennan (Entrepreneur), Robin (Rock Star), and Carter (high school genius)…as well as grandsons, Tyler (May ’08), and Julian (April ’10).
+Alan is remembered as a happy husband to former Miami model Tanya Callau, a proud father to sons Brennan, Robin and Carter, and wonderful grandfather to Tyler and Julian.

-Jason Seaver, Thicke's character on Growing Pains, was ranked #37 in TV Guide's list of the "50 Greatest TV Dads of All Time" [20 June 2004 issue].
+Jason Seaver, Thicke's character on Growing Pains, was ranked #37 in TV Guide's list of the "50 Greatest TV Dads of All Time" (June 20, 2004 issue).